kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

 3) <strong>Energise</strong> - Simple ways to take care of yourself so that you have energy to do what you want. <br />
 4) <strong>Reflect</strong> - Look back and take notes on what worked for you. <br />

+<strong>Q) How do you think about what your highlight should be vs what your to-do list should be? </strong><br />
+Use your highlight to design/structure what the rest of the day looks like. <br />
+Our experience of life is based on what we pay attention to. <br />
+It's essentially a focusing tool on top of what you're already commited to. <br />